brianyiktaktsui/Skymap/README.md

-The numbers from the jupyternobook will be different from the manuscript as there are more data incoperated everyday.
-The hope is that it can help you understand how I got each number and figures from the manuscript.

 | Title | google docs  | google slides |
 | ---: | --: | --: |
 | Extracting allelic read counts from 250,000 human sequencing runs in Sequence Read Archive | https://docs.google.com/document/d/1BGGQOpWczOwan9STqs-J9zpa8A-aj4aJ1RND_qKzRFs | https://docs.google.com/presentation/d/1dERUDHh2ab8UdPaHa-ki-8RMae6yi2eYJQM4b7ArVog |